robinandersson/just-todo/backend/README.md

 ## Installation

 1. in backend root, run: `npm install`

-### Setup database

-2. Set up a postgreSQL database (note credentials for config in step 4).
+2. Set up a postgreSQL database (note credentials for config in step 3).
-3. Use `npm run migrate up`-script below to setup tables and columns.

-### Configure .env

-4. Configure **.env** to setup environment variables pointing to backend server, db, etc.
+3. Configure **.env** to setup environment variables pointing to backend server, db, etc.
+4. Use `npm run migrate up`-script below to setup tables and columns.

 ## Available Scripts